weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 In order to support a customer migrating apis:

+- Expected timelines should be communicated.
 - Migration instructions should be provided.
-- They might include editing or re-creating API objects.
+They might include editing or re-creating API objects.
 It might not be straightforward or including downtime.
+- It is encouraged to provide how to test or get ready for the migration before it happens.
 - When there is significant impact to customers by the change, tooling to support the migration effort is recommended.
 - Two main approaches for this tooling:
   1. To provide [conversion hooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion)
   2. To provide tooling that allow conversion of files within git.
 - Given our context, to provide tooling for converting in git is preferred as addresses the conversion at the source.

 ### Exceptions